Section Scope Statements

 The section also seeks extensive case series representing various expressions of particular conditions, descriptions of innovative imaging technique applications to these series, and description of novel imaging features to assist imaging specialists develop clinical protocols and interpretive knowledge based on multiple observations.
 Only papers contributing substantively to the body of knowledge in oral and maxillofacial imaging and performed with scientific rigor will be considered.
 These papers should assist clinicians in developing evidence-based practice and provide improved clinical decision-making regarding the performance of specific techniques and interpretation of resulting images affecting the oral and maxillofacial region.
 Diagnostic accuracy studies should conform to the principles of the STARD document http://www.stard-statement.org).

 2. Review article.
 Manuscripts that review the current status of a given topic, diagnosis, or treatment.
-These manuscripts should not be an exhaustive review of the literature but rather should be a review of contemporary thought with respect to the topic.3.
+These manuscripts should not be an exhaustive review of the literature but rather should be a review of contemporary thought with respect to the topic.
+Systematic reviews and meta-analyses manuscripts should follow PRISMA (http://www.prisma-statement.org) and the Institute of Medicines' guidelines (http://www.iom.edu/Reports/2011/Finding-What-Works-in-Health-Care-Standards-for-Systematic-Reviews/Standards.aspx).3.
 Clinicopathologic Conference (CPC).
-Manuscripts that present interesting, challenging, or unusual cases.
+Manuscripts that document interesting, challenging, or unusual cases that present unexpected or interesting diagnostic challenges.
 The presentation should simulate clinical work-up, including the formulation of a detailed and well thought out differential diagnosis.
 The complete diagnostic evaluation, management, and follow-up must be included.
 CPC articles must be organized into six parts: (1) Title: Provide a descriptive clinical title that does not reveal the final diagnosis.
 (2) Clinical presentation: Describe the clinical and imaging characteristics of the lesion.
 Use clinical photographs and radiographs as appropriate.
 (3) Differential diagnosis: List and discuss lesions to be considered as reasonable diagnostic possibilities.
 The authors are reminded that the most important part of the CPC manuscript is the clinical differential diagnosis, where the authors guide the readership through their own diagnostic thought process.
 This will require the formulation of a list of the most probable diagnostic possibilities (ideally at least 5-6 entities) based on the clinical presentation, medical history, and/or radiographic studies.
 (4) Diagnosis: Histopathologic findings illustrated with appropriate photomicrographs.
 (5) Management: Describe the treatment of the patient and response to treatment.
 (6) Discussion: Concentrate on the most interesting aspect(s) of the case.
 No abstract is needed for CPC manuscripts.

 4. Medical Management and Pharmacology Update (MMPU).
 This section is intended to provide concise, current reviews of medical problems and how they relate to dentistry.
 Manuscripts should include a good review of the clinical aspects of the disease, stressing the impact of the disease on the dental management and dental treatment of the patient.
 Emphasis should be placed on new developments, new research, or new approaches to therapy or management.
 Manuscripts should not be an exhaustive review of the literature but rather a review of contemporary thought with respect to the topic.
 Likewise, the bibliography need not be all inclusive but rather should include only seminal, contemporary references deemed by the author to be most pertinent.
 The desired format for manuscripts submitted for the MMPU section includes: (1) abstract; (2) topic introduction/overview; (3) epidemiology/demographics; (4) etiology and pathogenesis; (5) clinical presentation/physical findings; (6) diagnosis (laboratory tests, diagnostic imaging, etc.); (7) medical management and treatment; (8) complications; (9) prognosis; oral manifestations/dental implications and significance; and (10) dental management (of patients with the disease).
-Manuscripts should not exceed 12 pages in 12-point, double-spaced Times New Roman (tables and figures count toward the 12-page limit).6.
-Case Reports.
-These types of publications often add little to the scientific knowledge base.
-However, excellent case reports may be published as online only papers if they meet certain criteria, such as: (1) rare or unusual lesions/conditions that need documentation, (2) well-documented cases showing unusual or "atypical" clinical or microscopic features or behavior, or (3) cases showing good long-term follow-up information, particularly in areas in which good statistics on results of treatment are needed.
+Manuscripts should not exceed 12 pages in 12-point, double-spaced Times New Roman (tables and figures count toward the 12-page limit).

 5. Pharmacology Update is a component of the MMPU section that offers the reader the opportunity to obtain concise information regarding drugs used in the practice of medicine, clinical dentistry, and dental specialties.
 Manuscripts should present clearly and concisely the background information regarding the disease or condition that is managed, the indications, rationale for and approved uses of the specific drugs or class of drugs, the advantages and benefits of the drug or drug class over previous drugs, mechanism of action, criteria for selection, usual dosage, pharmacokinetics, adverse effects, drug interactions, and oral health and dental management considerations.
 Emphasis should be placed on new developments, effectiveness in clinical trials, therapeutic outcomes, and safety.
 Manuscripts should reflect contemporary thought with respect to the topic.
 Use of figures to illustrate the mechanism of action and tables to present therapeutic outcomes, drug interactions, and adverse effects are encouraged.
 Manuscripts should utilize the MMPU categories for formatting the paper.
 Text should not exceed 3,000 words.
 Font should be 12-point, double-spaced Times New Roman.
 A maximum of 50 references is recommended.